About Christopher and 1 Boy 4 Change

 January 2010, I received Bronx, my service dog!
 Now, at-least, I don't have to go through these challenges alone.

-January and February 2015, I spent 33 days in the hospital and survived three brain surgeries!
+January and February 2015, I spent 33 days in the hospital and survived four brain surgeries!
 I overcame the unexpected adverse reaction to the first surgery, exceled in recovery after the second brain surgery, and made the third brain surgery look easier than any of my doctors expected.

 March 2015, I was diagnosed with Loeys-Dietz Syndrome 4 and an entire new book in my medical journey is beginning...